[PLACEHOLDER] Why Complexity Is Not the Enemy

 Currently

-Leading a cross-departmental data strategy initiative — mapping the full student journey across five government departments to surface systemic gaps that individual metrics miss.
+Leading a data strategy initiative within government — mapping the full student journey across departments to surface systemic gaps that individual metrics miss.

 Running parallel tracks: implementation oversight, stakeholder alignment across government entities, and independent research into responsible AI deployment in education.